Guthib-of-Dan/uBlitz.js/README.md

 # μBlitz.js

 Http + Websockets library, trying to combine speed, light weight and DX.
-It is build on top of μWebSockets.js
+It is built on top of μWebSockets.js

 ## Main purpose - handle BASE.